MySQL

 10000

-This parameter takes effect only when a primary key is specified.
+This parameter takes effect only after a primary key is specified.

 sink.buffer-flush.interval